 It’s a return to a world that anyone younger than 10 years old hasn’t experienced.
-A world that the older generation will see once again, probably a little quicker than they’d dared hope.
+A world that the older generation will see once again, probably a little sooner than they’d dared hope.
 The world of big cities, a heavenly body of noise, light and songs, coming back like a commotion with its delightful uproar that we had somewhat forgotten.
 We did visit Paris, Lyon and Marseille, but via the secret doorways of Red Star, Paris FC, Lyon Duchère and Marseille Consolat.
 We had to slip into the shadows of the suburbs in order to return to the monuments of French football and their new identities.
 In the past, we simply went to the Vélodrome and Gerland.
 From now on, we’ll be going to the Orange Vélodrome and the Groupama Stadium.
 The only assurance we can have at this point is that we’re coming back to a world that has changed, quickly and greatly.

 Who are we in this re-styled, hyper-publicised universe, we who have just trodden the tortuous path of a France that is invisible to the eyes of the cameras?
 We wanted to see Monaco and Bordeaux again.
 Like in the Jacques Brel song, we saw Vesoul.
 But we also saw Steinseltz, Yzeure and Chambly.
 We’re coming back, rich with stories of hard work and travels.
 On the journey towards the light, Racing had the humility needed for long, slow conquests.
 Our chairman, Marc Keller, likes to retrace our path as one from the foot of a mountain to its summit.
 An ascension during which every step required patience, solidarity and, the word must be repeated here, humility.